Nick181818/G16_VLSI/Final Capstone Project/GAYAZ/README.md

 * <i><b>J-Type </i></b>

-The J-Type instructions in RISC-V architecture are responsible for unconditional jumping or jumping to a new address without any condition checks.
-They facilitate the transfer of control to a new location by using a target address derived from the immediate value within the instruction.
-For instance, the jal (jump and link) instruction sets the program counter to a new address formed by combining the immediate offset with the current program counter value, allowing the processor to jump to a different part of the code while also saving the address of the next instruction in a designated register (usually the link register).
-J-Type instructions are essential for implementing function calls, loops, and other forms of non-conditional jumps in RISC-V programs.
+The J-Type instructions in RISC-V architecture are responsible  for altering the program flow.
+JAL (Jump and Link) stores the address of the next instruction into a register and jumps to a calculated address.
+JALR (Jump and Link Register) jumps to an address stored in a register and stores the return address in a specified register.

 - **EXAMPLE**
       - Instruction: jalr x10, x12, 0x1